nuvoleweb/ui_patterns/modules/ui_patterns_layout_plugin/README.md

 # UI Patterns Layout Plugin

 Integrates UI Patterns with the Layout Plugin module.

+In order to use layouts on entities view modes install and enable the Display Suite module.